ole1986/wp-ispconfig3/readme.txt

 == Changelog ==

 = 1.3.3 =
-* support for passing arguments in shortcode (allow for execution from filters/hooks, you must include "hidden" in shortcode)
+* support for passing arguments in shortcode (allow for execution from filters/hooks)
 * switched email method from mail to wp_mail
 * added ispconfig_register_cancelled.php for reference in hidden form/scripted use